We Handle Traumatic Brain Injury Claims in Columbia and Throughout South Carolina

 Under South Carolina law (S.C.
 Code § 15-3-20), there is a three-year statute of limitations for personal injury lawsuits, including traumatic brain injury claims.
 In other words, if you suffered a TBI in an accident, you have three years from the date of the incident to file a personal injury lawsuit against the at-fault party.
 If you do not bring your claim on time, the case may be dismissed outright.

-Do not fall behind the defendant or their insurance companies: Speak to a Columbia, SC brain injury lawyer right away after a serious accident.
+Do not fall behind the claims process.
+Speak to our Columbia brain injury lawyer right away after a serious accident.

 We Help Injured Victims Fight for the Maximum Compensation